 Cellular mobility is based on motor proteins displaying ATPase activity.
 In muscle tissue, this mobility must be directed and coordinated, so that it can generate an effective contraction.
 The actin-myosin complex plays a vital role in this process, which is characteristic to muscle cells.
 Muscle is divided into three types: skeletal muscle, smooth muscle and cardiac muscle.

+Skeletal musclemay also be called striated muscle or voluntary muscle.
+The skeletal muscle cells are cylindrical, have several nuclei each, and appear striated, or striped.
+The striations are the result of the precise arrangement of the contracting proteins within the cells.
 The skeletal muscle cells are distinguishable by their long nucleus and striation, which can be observed only in longitudinal section and preferably in higher magnification.
 Single skeletal muscle cells build a syncytium in the muscles: they fuse and form a big cell, which can be up to 20 cm long.
 The syncytia are organized in parallel arrays, forming muscle fibers and, contrary to smooth muscles, they are not interconnected with gap junctions.

 The sarcomere is the striated skeletal muscle’s functioning unit.
 It contains all the components essential to the contraction of the muscles.
 A sarcomere extends from one Z-line to the next.
 The barbed ends (plus-ends) of actin filaments are fastened by actinin on each Z-line.
 In-between the actin filaments are the myosin filaments, which are bound to the actin filaments by their heads.
 The myosin filaments reverse their polarity in the middle of their path.
 This location within the sarcomere is called the M-Line.
 Moreover, myosin filaments are elastically attached to the Z-lines by the protein titin, which also happens to be the largest known protein of the human organism.